sfung11/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > pwd : shows current working directory path (stands for print working directory)
-    mkdir : creates a directory
-    rmdir : deletes a directory
-    touch : quick and easy way to create a new file (also is capable of updating the access date to a file, just happens to create a new file if it doesn't already exist) rm : removes a file
-    mv : moves (renames) a file
-    ls -a : lists hidden files
-    cp : copies one file from one directory to another
+> > pwd : shows current working directory path (stands for print working directory). mkdir : creates a directory. rmdir : deletes a directory. touch : quick and easy way to create a new file (also is capable of updating the access date to a file, just happens to create a new file if it doesn't already exist). rm : removes a file. mv : moves (renames) a file. ls -a : lists hidden files. cp : copies one file from one directory to another.
-    pushd: bookmarks my current location and moves to whatever location was specified popd : "pops" back to the location bookmarked by pushd less : prints the contents of a file (or the
+    pushd: bookmarks my current location and moves to whatever location was specified. popd : "pops" back to the location bookmarked by pushd. less : prints the contents of a file on a new page, "space" to scroll, "q" to quit/escape back to prompt.

 ---